mpampuch/new-ibex-project-template/README.md

 ssh -L ${CODE_SERVER_PORT}:${COMPUTE_NODE}:${CODE_SERVER_PORT} ${USER}@ilogin.ibex.kaust.edu.sa
 ```

 Do not close this terminal.
-If you do the RStudio Server session will stop running.
+If you do the code-server session will stop running.
 Move it to the background somewhere or minimize the window.

 Now open a browser on your local machine.